6 Best Cat Litters for Odor Control in 2024

 Ingredients: clay, activated charcoal

 If you’re looking for a cat litter with superior odor control, Fresh Step Simply Unscented excels in that department at a great price ($0.87/lb).
 This clay litter forms fairly tight clumps, which makes it easy to clean and helps it last a long time.
 Its odor control capabilities are top-notch—many cat owners swear that this litter does an even better job of controlling odors than Dr Elsey’s (which also made this list)!
 The dust content is quite low for clay, but there can be inconsistencies between bags.
 Still, some reviewers mentioned they prefer this litter for their asthmatic cats.
-Finally, we like how cat-friendly it is, both in terms of texture and the lack of added scents.
+Finally, we like how cat-friendly it is, both in terms of texture and the lack of harsh scents added.

 Unfortunately, availability can be an issue with Fresh Step Simply Unscented—it isn’t available in some brick and mortar stores, while the pricing and inventory on Amazon has fluctuated lately.
 It has some tracking issues, but it’s not terrible for clay litter.
 Some users also mentioned that the clumps can stick to the litter box—another reason why regular cleaning is so important.
 Finally, it has the usual negatives of clay litter: harvested by strip mining, not biodegradable, and contains crystalline silica dust.

-Pros | Cons |
+Pros Cons

 2) Feline Pine Platinum With Baking Soda Cat Litter